zhiqihuang/al-folio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I am a 5th-year Ph.D. candidate from Manning College of Information and Computer Sciences at University of Massachusetts Amherst.
-I work as a research assistant at the Center for Intelligent Information Retrieval ([CIIR](https://ciir.cs.umass.edu/)) under the mentorship of my advisor, Dr. [James Allan](https://www.cs.umass.edu/~allan).
+Hi, I am an Applied Researcher I at Capital One.
+I received my Ph.D. under the mentorship of my advisor, Dr. [James Allan](https://www.cs.umass.edu/~allan), at the Center for Intelligent Information Retrieval ([CIIR](https://ciir.cs.umass.edu/)), Manning College of Information and Computer Sciences, University of Massachusetts Amherst.
 My research endeavors lie at the intersection of information retrieval, natural language processing, and machine learning (IR/NLP/ML).
-I work on various IR tasks, such as entity retrieval, multilingual retrieval, multimodal search and query by example, etc.

-I received my master in Statistics from the University of Maryland, College Park and my bachelor in Applied Math from Sun Yat-sen University.
+I received my master's in Statistics from the University of Maryland, College Park, and my bachelor's in Applied Math from Sun Yat-sen University.